heera/ninja-tables/readme.txt

 = Is Ninja Tables Responsive? =

-Tables form created by NinjaTables is mobile responsive and looks beautiful on any device.
+Tables created by Ninja Tables are mobile responsive and looks beautiful on any device.

-= I am not technical, can I use Ninja Tables? =
+= I am not a developer, can I use Ninja Tables? =

-NinjaTables is the most beginner friendly and fastest WordPress Tables plugin available and getting started is so easy!
+Ninja Tables is the most beginner friendly and fastest WordPress Tables plugin available and getting started is so easy!
+For users’ better understanding, we have designed our documentation and user manuals in a way so that even non-technical people and novices to web development can use this plugin to the fullest!

 = Can I upload images / medias to table cells? =

-Yes, For that please check pro add one <a href="">here</a>
+Yes, For that please check pro add one <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>

+= Can I import tables from my TablePress plugin to Ninja tables? =

+Yes, absolutely you can.
+We have introduced a feature that helps you import tables from your existing TablePress plugin.
+With this feature, you don’t have to build from scratch all those tables you created with your TablePress plugin, but can integrate them in Ninja tables with just a few clicks!

+= How can I import my tables from other plugins? =

+If you are using a table builder plugin other than TablePress, you will have to export the table files in CSV/JSON format.
+Ninja Tables allow you to upload those CSV/JSON files directly into Ninja Tables.

+= How can I manage long tables with huge amount of data? =

+Tables are usually introduced to present a huge amount of data in an organized way.
+Still, sometimes large amount of entries can botch that purpose.
+To maintain this hassle you can utilize different options Ninja Tables offers.
+You can use Pagination to break down your tables in segments.
+Not only that, Search/Filter option allows you to quickly find out the exact information you might be looking for from a haystack of table data.

 == Screenshots ==